kubeflow/website/content/docs/gke/deploy/oauth-setup.md

 1. Click **Save**.

-1. Make note of where you can find the your OAuth client, so that you can retrieve the **client ID** and **client secret** later.
-  You need them to enable Cloud IAP.
+1. Make note that you can find your OAuth client credentials in the credentials section of the GCP Console.
+You need to retrieve the **client ID** and **client secret** later when you're ready to enable Cloud IAP.

 ## Next steps